 Over the course of his lifetime as an advocate for the arts, Charles has noticed that many other countries place their departments of arts and culture within the highest levels of government.
 This is in contrast to the United States, even though the great American arts explosion of the last sixty years has impacted every corner of the earth.
 With this realization, Charles began to envision an organization that would elevate the arts to a position of respect and influence across the country.

 Director of the American Dance Festival (ADF) since 1968, he was Co-Director with the late Stephanie Reinhart from 1993 to 2002 and Director through 2011.
-Mr. Reinhart is currently a member of the Board of Directors of the Theatre Development Fund (TDF), ADF, and Shen Wei Dance Arts.
+Mr. Reinhart was a member of the Board of Directors of the Theatre Development Fund (TDF) for 41 years and is presently a member of the Board of Directors of ADF, Paul Taylor Dance Foundation, and Shen Wei Dance Arts.

 Mr. Reinhart has been the recipient of numerous awards including Dance/USA's Honors for lifetime achievement in dance (1994), the Capezio Dance Award (1996), the Diaghilev Award (1997), the Dance Magazine Award (2003), which he received along with the late Stephanie Reinhart, and the Arts Presenters’ Award of Merit for Achievement in the Performing Arts (2011).
 Mr. Reinhart and Stephanie Reinhart were awarded an Emmy as Executive Producers of the 2001 PBS Series, Free to Dance: The African American Presence in Modern Dance.
 In 1986, the French government awarded Mr. Reinhart with the title of Officier dans l'ordre des Arts et des Lettres for his efforts in introducing French modern dance to the United States.
 In 2002, he was honored again by the French Government, receiving the title of Commandeur dans l'ordre des Artes et des Lettres.
 Duke University conferred the honorary degree of Doctor of Fine Arts upon Mr. Reinhart in 2003.